-Students may not make a visual or audio recording of any aspect of this course unless they have written authorization from the UGA Disability Resource Center.
-Students who have a recording accommodation agree in writing that they:
+Students may not make visual or audio recordings of any part of this course unless they have written authorization from the UGA Disability Resource Center.
+Students with recording accommodations agree in writing that they:

-- Will use the records only for personal academic use during the course. - Understand that faculty members have a copyright interest in their class lectures and that they will not infringe on this right in any way. - Understand that the faculty member and students in the class have privacy rights and agree not to use the recordings for any reason other than their own personal study.
+- Will use the records only for personal academic use during the course. - Understand that faculty members have a copyright interest in their class lectures that will not be infringed upon in any way.

-- Will not release, digitally upload, broadcast, transcribe, or otherwise share all or any part of the recordings.
-They also agree not to profit financially and not to allow others to benefit personally or financially from lecture recordings or other course materials. - Will erase/delete all recordings at the semester's end. - Understand that violating these terms may subject them to discipline under the Student Code of Conduct or subject them to liability under copyright laws.
+- Understand that the faculty member and students in the class have privacy rights and agree not to use the recordings for any reason other than their own personal study. - Will not release, digitally upload, broadcast, transcribe, or otherwise share any part of the recordings.
+They also agree not to profit financially and not to allow others to benefit personally or financially from lecture recordings or other course materials. - Will erase/delete all recordings at the semester's end. - Understand that violating these terms may subject them to discipline under the Student Code of Conduct or result in liability under copyright laws.